qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 ## Choose optimizer parameters

-Optimizer is a fundamental architecture component of Qdrant.
+The optimizer is a fundamental architecture component of Qdrant.
 It is responsible for indexing, merging, vacuuming, and quantizing segments of the collection.

-Optimizer allows to combine dynamic updates of any record in the collection with the ability to perform efficient bulk updates.
+The optimizer allows to combine dynamic updates of any record in the collection with the ability to perform efficient bulk updates.
 It is especially important for building efficient indexes, which require knowledge of various statistics and distributions before they can be built.

-The parameters, which affect optimizer behavior the most are:
+The parameters which affect the most the optimizer's behavior are:

 ```yaml
 # Target amount of segments optimizer will try to keep.